 - Spot checking the crop using the pour thru method.

 HVAC systems manage sensible energy and latent energy, which are temperature and humidity, respectively.
-Each crop of cannabis requires specific management of their environment.
+Each crop requires specific management of the cannabis cultivation environment.
 For example, in LED setups, cultivators must supply additional heat because when a plant is exposed to red light, it perceives it as heat.
 For the plant to grow, ideally, the heat that it’s expecting must be present.

-However, with environments lit by HPS lights, the air temperature rises, and relative humidity falls.
+However, with cannabis cultivation environments lit by HPS lights, the air temperature rises, and relative humidity falls.
 This shift causes the vapor pressure deficit (VPD), among other factors, to increase.